 Katherine, Lady Conway (Viscountess)

-Lady Conway was the wife of Edward first Viscount Conway and Killultagh, Secretary of State to James I and Charles I. He was son of Sir John Conway, Governor of Ostend and the writer of devotional tracts and verses.
+Lady Conway was the wife of Edward Conway, first Viscount Conway and first Viscount Killultagh, Secretary of State to James I and Charles I. He was the son of Sir John Conway, who was Governor of Ostend and the writer of devotional tracts and verses.

-Lady Conway died at her house at Acton, June 30, 1639, and was buried in Acton Church.
-Lady Conway, in the year 1636, left £20 per annum to the parish, £10 of which was to be distributed to the poor at Christmas and Midsummer, and the other £10 was appropriated to teaching six poor children to read, and distributing bread to 21 poor people every Sunday.
+Lady Conway died at her house at Acton on June 30th 1639, and was buried in Acton Church.
+Lady Conway left £20 per annum to the Parish, £10 of which was to be distributed to the poor at Christmas and Midsummer, while the other £10 was allocated to teaching six poor children to read, and distributing bread to 21 poor people every Sunday.
 She also left the sum of £20 per annum towards apprenticing children.

 The following is inscribed in gilt lettering on the black marble of Lady Conway’s memorial tablet at St. Mary's Church, Acton: